alegrigoriev/vss2git/README.md

 Generally accepted formatting style puts `case` lines at the same level as opening `switch` line.
 Use this option if you want your code formatted with `case` lines at one more indentation level.

+`--no-indent-continuation`
+- do not re-indent C statement continuation lines.
+Note that this doesn't affect lines broken up by backslashes;
+such continuation is never reformatted.

 Reformatting indents in files in VSS repository
 -------------------------------